cysouw/diathesis/text/c04_summaryEpi.md

 ## Verbal categories reconsidered

 Browse any grammatical description of verbal categories in German and terms like *Plusquamperfekt* [@next a] or *Futur II* [@next b] will surely pass by.
 There is nothing wrong with those terms, but they just describe very specific combinations of verbal markers that are mostly transparently interpretable (e.g. *Plusquamperfekt* is just a perfect with a past-tense finite verb).
 In contrast, there are many verbal constructions that are only sparingly discussed in German grammars, if at all.
-The *pflegen+zu‑Infinitiv* habitual [@next c] or the *sein+Infinitiv* absentive [@next d] are probably the most well-known among those, but they are still not widely acknowledged in general grammars of German.
+The *pflegen+zu‑In­fi­ni­tiv* habitual [@next c] or the *sein+In­fi­ni­tiv* absentive [@next d] are probably the most well-known among those, but they are still not widely acknowledged in general grammars of German.

 ::: ex
 - Wer hatte dir die Adresse gegeben?